-Revision 16-1; Effective March 1, 2016
+Revision 18-2; Effective September 3, 2018

-Based upon the managed care organization’s (MCO’s) registered nurse (RN) service coordinator's assessment, the RN service coordinator determines a member’s classification level for Adult Foster Care (AFC) services.
+Based upon the assessment performed by the managed care organization (MCO) registered nurse (RN) service coordinator, the RN service coordinator determines a member’s classification level for adult foster care (AFC) services.
 MCOs must consider a need for limited or greater assistance with the performance of activities of daily living (ADLs) and behaviors that occur at least once a week in the assessment and determination, as well as other identified needs of the member.
-Nursing services may be purchased through the waiver, depending on the member's assessed need and the AFC home classification.
+Nursing services may be purchased through the STAR+PLUS Home and Community Based Services (HCBS) program, depending on the member's assessed need and the AFC home classification.
 See Section 7133 Classification Levels, for additional information.

 6250 Specialized Nursing